kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 In his article, [Craig Scott][3] explained how to build *GoogleTest* and *GoogleMock* directly in a *CMake project*.
 The configuration can be used almost as-is to add *SFML* dependencies as an *external project*.

-The main idea is to invoke *CMake* `ExternalProject` *command* and perform the build at *configure time*.
+The main idea is to invoke *CMake* *ExternalProject* *command* and perform the build at *configure time*.
 This fully integrates the *external project* to your build and gives you access to all the *targets*.
 The author uses two sets of rules to configure the *build*.

-The approach uses a `CMakeList.txt.in` to invoke the external project.
+#### 1. CMakeLists.txt.in : external project references

 All you need to know is the location of the official git repository of your external project and you are all set dfor this part.
 You might need to use a specific tag though.